ctmrbio/BACTpipe/README.md

 # BACTpipe
 BACTpipe is a whole genome sequencing workflow.
-It does quality assessment of paired input reads, tries to assess if the sample contains mixed or pure isolates, performs *de-novo* assembly, and annotates the assembled genome.
+It does quality assessment of paired input reads, tries to assess if the sample contains mixed or pure isolates, performs *de novo* assembly, and annotates the assembled genome.
 BACTpipe uses Nexflow as a workflow manager.

 ![BACTpipe flowchart](./docs/source/img/BACTpipe_workflow.jpg)